sebastiandedeyne/sebastiandedeyne.com/content/posts/dealing-with-templates-in-vue-20.md

 title: Dealing with templates in Vue.js 2.0
 subtitle: Written for Vue ^2.0
 categories: ["articles"]
-tags:
+keywords:
-  - vue
+  - Vue.js
-  - javascript
+  - JavaScript
 ---

 Vue 2.0 introduced it's own virtual DOM implementation.
 At first sight, this doesn't seem to have a large effect on the way you write templates.